CarlDownsOracle/oci-splunk-observability/README.md

 ## Customizing the Payload Map

-To customize the behavior, create your own JSON and set it as a Function Configuration parameter (see Function Configuration below).
+The default map is really just a placeholder.
+To customize the behavior, create your own JSON and pass it to your Function by setting it as a configuration parameter (see Function Configuration below).

 Note that the `l-values` and `r-values` in the default payload JSON above are identical.
 That causes the OCI `key=value` pairs to be passed as-is.
 If you need to pass a different key for Splunk, just change the `l-value` like so: